-Higashi Honganji Temple
+1. Higashi Honganji Temple

 I usually meet up with my friends and family here, rather than at Kyoto Station, because it is a much calmer and quieter space with less people.
-Starting from Higashi Honganji Temple, Shousei-en was on the way to the Kamogawa River.
+It takes less than one hour to see around.

 The main buildings, such as Shukuen-tei, a tea house and Kaito-ro, a Chinese corridor-style Bridge, were rebuilt in the 19th and 20th centuries, but these buildings and gardens are still astonishing to see.
 It takes approximately one hour to see around.

-Kamogawa Riverside walk
+3. Kamogawa Riverside

 Kamogawa River has wide sidewalks and the water is clean enough to walk along.
 Joggers, cyclists, locals and tourists can spend a relaxing time there.
 It was refreshing to enjoy time near the Kamogawa River after walking among crowds of people at famous temples and busy areas.
 If you also wander the neighbourhoods along Takase River, you’d get a taste of local life and see old Machiya (traditional merchant’s houses).Kaikado Cafe: While you are exploring the Takase and Kamogawa riversides be sure to have coffee at Kaikado Cafe.
 Kaikado produces tea canisters and has expanded to serve coffee near its head store.